 If you are studying at a recognised educational establishment in London that is registered for the scheme and you are residing in London you can apply for a Student 18+ Oyster ID card.

 This enables you to get 30% discount off bus and Travelcards of 7 days or longer.

 The Young Visitor Discount - for children between 11 & 15 in London less than 15 days

 The Oyster ID Card required by children between 11 and 15 to get child rate fares on Oyster is for most short-term visitors not a realistic proposition.

-The cost, hassle and time to process the ID card is just not worth the effort for most visitors.
-The Young Visitor Discount scheme has been created as the answer for short term visitors who have children between 11 and 15.
+The cost, hassle and time to process the ID card is just not worth the effort.
+The Young Visitor Discount scheme has been created as the answer for short-term visitors who have children between 11 and 15.

 After 14 days the discount will expire and the Oyster card will charge full adult rate fares.